-One year after the first KindKreme opened, the second location opened in Pasadena and less than one month later Sage opened in Echo Park and a third KindKreme location was born.
-Mollie is now the owner operator of Sage and KindKreme and responsible for most of the menus of both properties along with her husband Elias Sosa, the Head Chef (who started at Sage as a Sous Chef 4 years ago.)
-Sage continues to produce outstanding numbers, and KindKreme is an internationally acclaimed leader in the vegan dessert industry.
+One year after the first KindKreme opened, the second location opened in Pasadena and less than one month later Sage opened in Echo Park, creating a third location and the beginning of Sage as we know it.
+Mollie is now the owner, operator, and chef of Sage and KindKreme and responsible for most of the menus of locations along with her husband Elias Sosa, the Head Chef (who started at Sage as a Sous Chef 4 years ago.)
+Sage continues to produce outstanding food, and KindKreme is an internationally acclaimed leader in the vegan dessert industry.

 In 2013 her biggest endeavor thus far was Sage Culver City.
 At three times the size of Echo Park with 24 beers and 6 wines on tap, a full organic bar and a wood fire pizza oven, Culver City has been Mollie’s opportunity to express her taste through the unique design and truly bring her farm-to-table ethos to the public on a grand scale.
 In 2017, Mollie returned to